Arjun364/react-vite-template/README.md

     - npm install react-router-dom

     + install tailwind css to the project.
-    - npm install -D tailwindcss postcss autoprefixer.
+    - npm install -D tailwindcss
     | install the tailwind libary flowbite to the project.
     - npm i flowbite-react

+    + To run the project.
+    - npm run dev